kluctl/flux-kluctl-controller/docs/spec/v1alpha1/kluctldeployment.md

 To enable pruning, set `spec.prune` to `true`.
 This will cause the controller to run `kluctl prune` after each successful deployment.

+### delete

+To enable deletion, set `spec.delete` to `true`.
+This will cause the controller to run `kluctl delete` when the KluctlDeployment gets deleted.

 ### args
 `spec.args` is an object representing [arguments](https://kluctl.io/docs/reference/deployments/deployment-yml/#args)